Konstantinos-Chatzistavrou/kochas23/README.md

 ### Join the Team

 👥 We're always on the lookout for talented individuals to join our team and contribute to Threat-Watch's growth.
-Whether you're a developer, designer, cybersecurity enthusiast, or content creator, there's a place for you here.
+Whether you're a developer, designer, cybersecurity enthusiast,tester or content creator, there's a place for you here.

 📢 Interested in joining our team?
 Feel free to reach out to me!